Can My Landlord Evict Me for Renovations in Ontario?

 - Obtain a licence before starting repairs or renovations.

-- Give you a Form N13 (Notice to End your Tenancy) at least 120 days before the termination date.
+- Give you a Form N13 (Notice to End your Tenancy Because the Landlord Wants to Demolish, Repair or Convert the Unit) with at least 120 days’ written notice.

 - Clearly state the reason for eviction (i.e., substantial renovations).